1,500 Private Jets Descend On Davos For Climate Talk

-Air travel experts estimate as many as 1,500 private jets will be coming and going from a Swiss Ski resort hosting the World Economic Forum annual meeting in Davos this week, The Guardian reports.
+Air travel experts estimate that as many as 1,500 private jets will be coming and going from a Swiss Ski resort hosting the annual meeting of the World Economic Forum in Davos this week, the Guardian reports.
 In addition to the sheer volume of the costly and fuel-hungry aircraft, the jets themselves appear to be bigger and more expensive than those used in past years.

 In general, private jet travel to the event has increased by about 11 percent year over year, according to the Air Charter Service (ACS), which charters aircraft for cargo and private use.